gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 # About

 Here I provided a short-guide of experimental adquisition data.
-I summarized the main things you need to take into acount but https://github.com/gcarrascohuertas is not responsible for the bad use of this guide and its consequences over materials.
+I summarized the main things you need to take into acount but https://github.com/gcarrascohuertas is not responsible for the bad use of this guide and its consequences over materials and people involved.
 Please, be carefully and document all step you perform.

 # Electrochemical setup